People

 I am a Lecturer and currently Programme Director for the Sociology BA programmes in the school of Criminology, Sociology and Social Policy.

-My research interests include the use of auto/biographical, feminist and creative methods to research families, family practices and everyday life.
-I'm particularly interested in how people make sense of their experiences and how this relates to affect, narrative and memory.
-My teaching focusses on the use of experiential, reflective and creative techniques to facilitate learning.
+My research interests include the use of auto/biographical, feminist and creative methods to research families, family practices and everyday life, gendered intergenerational relationships, and social emotions such as hope, stigma and shame.
+I'm particularly interested in how people make sense of their experiences and how this relates to affect, narrative and memory, especially in situations that intersect with welfare practices (such as institutionalisation), mental illness, poverty and single parenthood.
+My BA and MA dissertations both focussed on masculinities in cultural texts.

 Prior to working at the University I worked in the charity sector in Leicester.
 I worked as part of a partnership programme, supporting initiatives combining arts and creative education to tackle educational and social inequalities.
 Prior to this I worked in children's publishing.